How many students are there in this programme?

 Can I travel abroad during the programme?

 In your third year, for the elective module, you can travel abroad.
 Doing your Bachelor's thesis abroad is also possible.
 Also, every year the Alembic study association organizes a three-week intercontinental study trip.
 With a group of about twenty students and a few teachers you visit universities and companies.
 There are also several cultural outings.
 Destinations include South Africa, Argentina and this year Japan.
 For more information and photo reports on study trips, visit https://alembic.utwente.nl/buco/.
 During the Master's programme there are also several possibilities for going abroad, for example during your Master's internship.

-No, you can also start Chemical Engineering with a Nature and Health profile.
+No, you can also start Chemical Science & Engineering with a Nature and Health profile.
 Please note, however, that your ‘vwo’ profile must include Physics and Wiskunde B (advanced mathematics).

-Does Chemical Engineering have a one or two-year Master's degree?
+Does Chemical Science & Engineering have a one or two-year Master's degree?

-Chemical Engineering is a technical degree so it has a two-year Master's degree.
+Chemical Science & Engineering is a technical degree so it has a two-year Master's degree.

 What Master's specializations are there for Chemical Engineering at the University of Twente?

-Within the Master's programme Chemical Engineering you can choose from two specializations: Chemical & Process Engineering and Molecular & Materials Engineering.
+Within the Master's programme Chemical Engineering you can choose from two specializations: Chemical and Process Engineering and Molecular and Materials Engineering.

-Do graduates find a job soon after graduating?
+Do graduates find a job soon after obtaining their degree?

 How do I find housing?